hreyesm/google-forms-automation/README.md

 }
 ```

-The [fixed.json](./cypress/fixtures/forms/fixed.json) and [probabilistic.json] files included in this repository should give you a good idea on how to structure the form data.
+The [fixed.json](./cypress/fixtures/forms/fixed.json) and [probabilistic.json](./cypress/fixtures/forms/probabilistic.json) files included in this repository should give you a good idea on how to structure the form data.

+## Usage

 ### Graphical View

 From the root directory, enter the following command to open the graphical Cypress Test Runner:

 ```
-npx cypress open -e form=<Name of JSON file with form data>,n=<# of iterations>
+npx cypress open -e FORM=<Name of JSON file with form data>,N=<# of iterations>
 ```

 For example, if we wanted the script to fill out the form specified in the [example.json](./cypress/fixtures/forms/example.json) file a total of three times, we would enter the command as follows: